 Work on this multi-storey home designed by Sarah Gallop Design will start mid to late fall 2021.
 From the road, the home looks like a modern bungalow, but the steep slope allows for a 3-storey design at the back of the home, with a walk-out basement and panoramic ocean views.
 The homeowners are committed to a “green build” and we’ll start this one with the full deconstruction process – which will take a couple of months.
 We’re working on how to use some of the original timber from the existing home in the new build.
 Rainy weather won’t threaten our build, because it will be constructed using a panelized wall system that will be built in-factory and assembled on-site in days.
-The home will use solar energy – follow our Facebook page for updates as we build.
+The home will use solar energy.
+Read the story of the build.

 Kemp originally planned to build this home to Step Code 3, but the cost to increase the home’s energy efficiency to Step Code 4 (40% more energy efficient than the current building code) was relatively low, compared to the comfort, energy savings, and resale value the homeowners would gain.

 As of summer 2021, site preparation is underway for this modern farmhouse designed by Büro47 architecture.
 You can follow the project and learn more about how the existing home was deconstructed by hand to recycle building materials and fixtures.
 It earned the homeowners a tax credit that substantially offset the cost of deconstruction.
 Read the story of the build.

 Net Zero modern, custom home in Tsawwassen: